tanweien/tp/docs/UserGuide.md

 > :bulb: **TIP** This function only works if there are commands to redo.
 >
-> If a command other than undo and redo are entered, all commands following the inserted command will be cleared and cannot my redid.
+> If a command other than undo and redo are entered, all commands following the inserted command will be cleared and cannot my redone.

 Format: `undo`